-Proposed law provides that the division of administration shall be the designated agency for receipt and disbursement of state and federal funds for broadband expansion.
+Proposed law provides that the division of administration shall be the designated agency for receipt and disbursement of state and federal funds received to implement the BEAD program.

 Proposed law provides that reimbursements shall be made at certain points of a project.
 Proposed law provides that the final 15% of a grant shall not be paid without an approved completion report.